shadowed1/Aurora/README.md

 - Some apps will not run the conventional way.
 Brave or Visual Studio are good examples.<br>
 - Both Brave and Visual Studio run significantly easier without Flatpak by downloading them straight from their websites!

+  ### Appimages
+  Appimages are not supported due to fuse mount issues.
+To bypass, run the .AppImage like this:
+  `~/opt/usr/src/Brave-Web-Browser-stable-1.82.172-x86_64.AppImage --appimage-extract-and-run 2>/dev/null`
+  Thanks to DennyL for finding this.

 When running VS:

 `flatpak run --command=sh com.visualstudio.code` <br>